wangyan921/wangyan921.github.io/_pages/about.md

 **Recent News**
 ======
+- I will serve as a Senior Program Committee (SPC) Member for AAAI 2022.
 - I will serve as an Area Chair for CVPR 2022.
 - One paper has been accepted to ICCV 2021.
 >* [Looking Here or There?
 Gaze Following in 360-Degree Images]()